Muhammad bin Tughluq: Moving of the capital

 In 1334, there was a rebellion in Mabar, led by the North Indian Muslim soldier, Jalaluddin Ahsan Khan Kaithali, a native of Kaithal in North India, who founded the Madurai Sultanate.
 While on his way to suppress the rebellion, there was an outbreak of bubonic plague at Bidar due to which Tughluq himself became ill, and many of his soldiers died.
 While he retreated back to Daulatabad, Mabar and Dwarsamudra broke away from Tughluq's control.
 This was followed by a revolt in Bengal.
-Fearing that the sultanate's northern borders were exposed to attacks, in 1335, he decided to shift the capital back to Delhi, allowing the citizens to return to their previous city.
+Fearing that the sultanate's northern borders were exposed to attacks, in 1335, he decided to shift the capital back to Delhi, forcing the citizens to return to their previous city.
+This caused many more deaths.

 Impact

-While most of the Medieval historians, including Barani and Ibn Battuta, tend to have implied that Delhi was entirely emptied (as is famously mentioned by Barani that not a dog or cat was left), it is generally believed that this is just an exaggeration.
+While most of the Medieval historians, including Barani and Ibn Battuta, tend to have implied that Delhi was entirely emptied (as is famously mentioned by Barani that not a dog or cat was left), it is generally believed that this is an exaggeration.
 Such exaggerated accounts simply imply that Delhi suffered a downfall in its stature and trade.
 Besides, it is believed that only the powerful and nobility suffered hardships if any.
 Two Sanskrit inscriptions dated 1327 and 1328 C.E. confirm this view and establish the prosperity of the Hindus of Delhi and its vicinity at that time.

-Although this decision was unpopular among the Muslim elite, one impact of this decision was that Islamic rule in Deccan lasted centuries longer than the Delhi's own unstable authority over the south.
+Although this decision was unpopular among the Muslim elite, one impact of this decision was that Islamic rule in Deccan lasted centuries longer than Delhi's own unstable authority over the south.
 If not for Tughlaq's creation of a Muslim elite at Daulatabad, there would have been no stable Muslim power like the Bahmani Sultanate to check the rising power of the Hindu Vijayanagara Empire.

 Expeditions

 After the death of Genghis Khan, one line of his descendants, the Chagatai Khanate, ruled over Turkistan and Transoxiana and another branch of Hulagu Khan conquered present day Iran and Iraq.
 However, at the time of Tughlaq, both of the dynasties were on the downfall, with conditions in Transoxiana unstable after the death of Tarmashirin.
 He was ambitious of annexing these kingdoms.
 He invited nobles and leaders from these regions and gave them grants.
+At that time many Afghan rulers gained independence and posed a significant threat to the Tughluq empire.

-Partly with their help and partly from his own kingdom, Tughluq raised an army of possibly up to 370,000 soldiers in 1329.
+Tughluq raised an army of possibly up to 370,000 soldiers in 1329.
 Barani has written that Tughluq took no step to check the ability of the soldiers or the brand of horses.
 They were paid in one year advance, and after being kept idle for one year, Tughluq found it difficult to pay them.
 Therefore, he decided to disperse and dissolve the soldiers in 1329.